thorsten/phpMyFAQ/phpmyfaq/docs/README.txt

 - added configurable simple reordering of records (Thorsten)
 - added sorting by id, title and date for records in admin backend (Thorsten)
 - added comment administration frontend (Thorsten)
+- added questionnaire for statistics in installer (Johannes)
 - fixed tons of bugs (Matteo, Thorsten)

 For known issues please take a look at KNOWNBUGS.txt